 BENEFITS

 Committee participation is free and open to any interested person.
 This includes participation in meetings and on-line discussions, and submission of specification change proposals.
-Only Membership Companies have the right to participate in votes.
+Only Member Companies have the right to participate in votes.

 MEMBERSHIP

-Membership is limited to dues-paying Membership Companies.
-All persons affiliated with a Membership Company share a single IBIS membership.
-In the event of the merger of a Membership Company with a non-Membership Company, employees of the former non-Membership Company become entitled to participate as part of a Membership Company.
-Each Membership Company shall be organizationally independent of all other Membership Companies in order to exercise its vote.
-Subsidiaries shall not have voting rights in addition to their parent Membership Companies.
+Membership is limited to dues-paying Member Companies.
+All persons affiliated with a Member Company share a single IBIS membership.
+In the event of the merger of a Member Company with a non-Member Company, employees of the former non-Member Company become entitled to participate as part of a Member Company.
+Each Member Company shall be organizationally independent of all other Member Companies in order to exercise its vote.
+Subsidiaries shall not have voting rights in addition to their parent Member Companies.

 DUES

 Membership extends from January 1 through December 31 of each year.
 Membership dues shall be collected annually.
-The amount due per Membership Company shall be established by a vote of the membership.
-The membership year, and therefore the voting privileges, for returning (renewing) Membership Companies terminate on June 1 or the first weekday following June 1 of the following calendar year, or prior to that date if the returning Membership Company chooses not to renew its membership, or has undergone a merger with another Membership Company.
-Membership Companies joining for the first time after June 1 (or the first weekday following) shall be charged one-half the annual membership dues for that year.
+The amount due per Member Company shall be established by a vote of the membership.
+The membership year, and therefore the voting privileges, for returning (renewing) Member Companies terminate on June 1 or the first weekday following June 1 of the following calendar year, or prior to that date if the returning Member Company chooses not to renew its membership, or has undergone a merger with another Member Company.
+Member Companies joining for the first time after June 1 (or the first weekday following) shall be charged one-half the annual membership dues for that year.

 QUORUM

-A quorum for a meeting vote shall consist of 25% of Membership Companies in good standing, rounded up to the nearest whole number.
+A quorum for a meeting vote shall consist of 25% of Member Companies in good standing, rounded up to the nearest whole number.

 VOTING

-Only persons designated to represent Membership Companies may respond to votes.
-Only one response per Membership Company is permitted.
+Only persons designated to represent Member Companies may respond to votes.
+Only one response per Member Company is permitted.
 Votes may be conducted during meetings, via written responses, or other electronic collaborative method permitted by the Parent Organization.
-Approval of documents or actions, other than the Parent Organization ballots, removal of officers, or changes to this Policies and Procedures document, requires a simple majority of Membership Company responses, not counting abstentions.
+Approval of documents or actions, other than the Parent Organization ballots, removal of officers, or changes to this Policies and Procedures document, requires a simple majority of Member Company responses, not counting abstentions.

-All votes regarding specification changes, specification approvals or financial matters conducted during a meeting shall proceed by roll call of Membership Companies in attendance.
+All votes regarding specification changes, specification approvals or financial matters conducted during a meeting shall proceed by roll call of Member Companies in attendance.

-“Good standing” for Membership Companies means that membership dues for the Membership Company have been received for that membership year.
-Membership Companies need only have paid membership dues for that membership year to be eligible to vote in elections, on specification changes, to approve specifications, or to approve financial expenditures.
+“Good standing” for Member Companies means that membership dues for the Member Company have been received for that membership year.
+Member Companies need only have paid membership dues for that membership year to be eligible to vote in elections, on specification changes, to approve specifications, or to approve financial expenditures.
 Eligibility for the Parent Organization ballots shall be defined by the Parent Organization.

 Votes to be conducted during meetings that affect specification changes, specification approvals, changes in the starting date for officer nominations, or financial matters shall be announced via the IBIS e-mail reflector at least one week before the meeting where the vote is to take place.
-Membership Companies may submit responses to scheduled votes in writing, including via e-mail, to the Secretary.
+Member Companies may submit responses to scheduled votes in writing, including via e-mail, to the Secretary.
 Proxy votes (votes on behalf of another person or organization) shall not be permitted.
 Other votes conducted during meetings, including on adjournment or on approval of minutes, may alternatively proceed by acclimation, voice vote, or other method at the discretion of the Chair.

 A vote conducted via written responses shall be announced by the Chair using the IBIS e-mail reflector or other system established by the IBIS Committee or the Parent Organization.
 A call for vote conducted via written responses shall include the topic, a list of acceptable responses and a closing date for the votes to be received and the results tallied.
 The closing date shall not be earlier than 14 days after distribution of the announcement.